tianyang0611/tianyang0611.github.io/content/authors/admin/_index.md

 - **May 2025** – I was awarded Indiana University’s Sustainability Research Development Grant (~$7,000) to support my research on hydroclimate extremes.

-- **Mar 2025** – I won 1st Place in the AAG Climate Specialty Group student paper competition at the 2025 AAG Annual Meeting for a talk on abrupt dry-to-wet transitions, as recognized on the [AAG Climate Specialty Group awards page](https://sites.google.com/view/aag-climate/awards/student-paper-competition).
+- **Mar 2025** – I won 1st Place in the AAG Climate Specialty Group student paper competition at the 2025 AAG Annual Meeting for a talk on weather whiplash, as recognized on the [AAG Climate Specialty Group awards page](https://sites.google.com/view/aag-climate/awards/student-paper-competition).

 ---